girichippada/Java-new-api/README.md

          log.info("{} value is of type String", s);
       }
    </pre>
-9. **Interface can be sealed**: A sealed keyword can be used for interfaces and allow permit to implement selected classes in the interface declaration.
+8. **Interface can be sealed**: A sealed keyword can be used for interfaces and allow permit to implement selected classes in the interface declaration.
 That way, the interface access is restricted but has the option to allow implementation to be done by specified classes only
-10. **Stong encapsulation to JDK internals using JDK 9 modular system:**: Allowing access to JDK internals is denied by default starting from JDK 16
+9. **Stong encapsulation to JDK internals using JDK 9 modular system:**: Allowing access to JDK internals is denied by default starting from JDK 16
-11. **jpackage command introduced**: can be useful for packaging self-contained java applications. for example, desktop Java applications or command-line Java applications. generate the executable file specific to the host operating system
+10. **jpackage command introduced**: can be useful for packaging self-contained java applications. for example, desktop Java applications or command-line Java applications. generate the executable file specific to the host operating system

+## Java 17:
+1. **Sealed classes made generally available**:
 Reference: https://docs.oracle.com/javase/9/whatsnew/toc.htm#JSNEW-GUID-825576B5-203C-4C8D-85E5-FFDA4CA0B346